 - 2. Parking spaces within parking lots provided with a surface other than asphalt or concrete are not required to be delineated with paint or road surface tape.
 In such instances, a bumper block shall be used to define the location and orientation of each parking space.
 Bumper blocks shall be replaced at any time when said markings become damaged. - 3.
-Parking space markers shall not be required within the portion of any parking lot using the reinforced grass "overflow" surfacing option authorized in Section 1601.B.3 above. - F. Parking Space Location and Orientation: Within parking lots with twenty-five (25) or more parking spaces, all parking spaces shall be located and oriented in accordance with the following standards: - 1.
+Parking space markers shall not be required within the portion of any parking lot using the reinforced grass "overflow" surfacing option authorized in Section 1601.B.3 above. - F. Parking Space Location and Orientation: Within parking lots with twenty-five (25) or more parking spaces, all parking spaces shall be located and oriented in accordance with the following standards. - 1.
 No parking space may be accessed from a parking access drive or a parking circulation drive.
 All parking spaces must be accessed from a parking space aisle. - 2.
 All parking space aisles shall be oriented in the same direction. - 3.
 All parking spaces aisles shall be parallel. - 4.
 No parking space shall be located or oriented that requires a driver leaving the parking space to have to back into to intersection between a parking aisle and a parking access drive or parking circulation drive.
-For the purposes of this section, backing into an intersection shall be deemed to occur if any part of the vehicle extends beyond the edge of the terminal island that defines the boundary between the parking aisle and the intersecting parking access drive or parking circulation drive. - G. Parking Lot Illumination: Parking lots shall comply with the following illumination standards where illumination is either required or proposed: - 1.
-All lighting shall be arranged so as to prevent direct view of the light bulb or the lens covering the light bulb from adjoining properties and/or public right-of-ways.
+For the purposes of this section, backing into an intersection shall be deemed to occur if any part of the vehicle extends beyond the edge of the terminal island that defines the boundary between the parking aisle and the intersecting parking access drive or parking circulation drive. - G. Parking Lot Illumination: Parking lots shall comply with the following illumination standards where illumination is either required or proposed. - 1.
+All lighting shall be arranged so as to prevent direct view of the light bulb or the lens covering the light bulb from adjoining properties and/or public rights-of-way.
 Full cut-off light fixtures shall be used to achieve this standard. - 2.
-Light standards shall be protected from vehicular traffic by curbing or landscaping. - H. Parking Lot Landscaping: All parking lots shall be designed in accordance with the following landscaping standards: - 1.
-Minimum Standards - a.
-Each terminal island shall include at least one (1) major deciduous tree or two (2) minor deciduous trees, with the remaining area landscaped with appropriate ground cover or grass.
+Light standards shall be protected from vehicular traffic by curbing or landscaping. - H. Parking Lot Landscaping: All parking lots shall be designed in accordance with the following landscaping standards.